English Online Dictionary. What means ha? What does ha mean?

 Usage notes

-When used to express laughter, the more it is reduplicated, the more it suggests expressive or sincere laughter.
+- When used to express laughter, the word may be reduplicated in order to suggest expressive or sincere laughter.
 A single ha! (virtually always with an exclamation mark) may be used to express mild amusement or merely a polite reaction to something intended to be funny.
 In modern and informal usage, reduplication tends to be without spaces.
 See haha for more information on those forms.

 Related terms